Lucas pseudoprime: Checking additional congruence conditions

 The Jacobi symbol on the right side is easy to compute, so this congruence is easy to check.

 If this congruence does not hold, then n cannot be prime.
 Provided GCD(n, Q) = 1 then testing for congruence ((4)) is equivalent to augmenting our Lucas test with a "base Q" Solovay–Strassen primality test.

-Additional congruence conditions that must be satisfied if n is prime are described in Section 6 of.
-If any of these conditions fails to hold, then we have proved that n is not prime.
+There is one more congruence condition on $U_n$ and $V_n$ which must be true if n is prime and can be checked.